Alamofire/Alamofire/Documentation/AdvancedUsage.md

 ### `Session`’s `DispatchQueue`s

-By default, `Session` instances use a single `DispatchQueue` for all asynchronous work, including as the `underlyingQueue` of the `URLSession`’s `delegate` `OperationQueue`, for all `URLRequest` creation, all response serialization work, and all internal `Session` and `Request` state mutation.
-If performance analysis show a particular bottleneck around `URLRequest` creation or response serialization, `Session` can be provided with separate `DispatchQueue`s for each area of work.
+By default, `Session` instances use a single `DispatchQueue` for all asynchronous work, including the `underlyingQueue` of the `URLSession`’s `delegate` `OperationQueue`, for all `URLRequest` creation, all response serialization work, and all internal `Session` and `Request` state mutation.
+If performance analysis shows a particular bottleneck around `URLRequest` creation or response serialization, `Session` can be provided with separate `DispatchQueue`s for each area of work.

 ```swift
 let rootQueue = DispatchQueue("com.app.session.rootQueue")